 She is one of the directors of the AI

 Laboratory and heads the CASAS smart home project.

-Diane is currently serving as general co-chair for the
+Diane is currently serving as program chair for the

-IEEE International Conference on Data Mining.
+IEEE International Conference on Pervasive Computing and Communications.
 She is currently guest editing

 a special issue of the ACM Transactions on Intelligent Systems and

 computing and a special issue of the Journal of Pervasive and Mobile

 EME 121 Spokane Street